perpetualintelligence/docs/docfx_project/articles/pi-cli/licensing/intro.md

 # Introduction
 Our flexible licensing and pricing model fits all.
-The sections below describe the available licenses for the community, solo entrepreneurs, large enterprises, and service vendors.
+The sections below describe the available licenses for the community, solo entrepreneurs, small-medium businesses, large enterprises, and service vendors.

 > For your custom license requirements, please [contact us](https://www.perpetualintelligence.com/support).